MailTape/MailTape-v1/_posts/2019-03-31-Guillaume-Teyssier.md

 ## [Wolf Müller meets the Nile Project](https://nouvelleambiance.bandcamp.com/album/wolf-m-ller-meets-the-nile-project) - Mabomba Dance
 ImaCrea: **"**Love how this track builds up almost organically.**"**

 <p id="outroduction">That's it for this morning.
 Thank you so much for being with us every Sunday, keep sharing the good vibes.
 Thanks so much to Guillaume Teyssier (whom I can't wait to see next Saturday!) and to [Joakim](https://joakim.bandcamp.com/) for the picture which inspired [Celestin](https://camillecelestin.com/) for her stunning illustration.
-Share this episode with your friends with a poem of yours.</p>
+Finnaly, a quick suggestion for today.
+Send a peom to a friend :)</p>